JennEYoon/datasciY/fastai/README.md

   * Stackoverflow -- lookup questions on fastai setup.
   * A few promising answers & questions.
-  * Later -- Maybe aska setup question in 2019 for version 07 usage on Windows Ubuntu.
+  * Later -- Maybe ask a Stackoverflow question:
+    In 2019, setting up fastai v0.7 conda env on Windows WSL Ubuntu, with Python 3.7.
+    Use symlink for PATH.